cmaoling/docker-PortfolioPerformance/README.md

 Dockerfile expects Makefile4Docker Environment

-This repository is intended to start http://www.portfolio-performance.info/portfolio/ in a Docker environment Special cudos to Andreas Buchen et. al. for this great program
+This repository is intended to start http://www.portfolio-performance.info/portfolio/ in a Docker environment Special kudos to Andreas Buchen et. al. for this great program

 wget http://www.portfolio-performance.info/portfolio/images/logo.svg